 But, things were different back then.
 AM was still the most popular band for radio listening.
 Most people did not even have an FM radio, and FM stations were struggling to gain listeners.
 Because of this, the FCC (Federal Communications Commission) thought of adding Stereo sound to FM -- and FM only -- as a way to help it gain popularity.
 So, the FCC approved use of FM Stereo, but did not allow AM Stereo to be used, since it would have given AM even more of an advantage in listenership over FM.

 Well, as well all know, by a few decades later, things had definitely changed.
-By the 1970s, the FM band was becoming the preferred place for music listening, and the monaural sound of AM radio sounded dull and lifeless in comparison.
+By the 1970s, the FM band was becoming the preferred place for music listening, and the monaural audio of AM radio sounded inferior in comparison.
 Many AM stations still offered attractive programming and had high ratings, but listeners were no longer turning to AM as their primary source for musical entertainment on the radio.

 As the 1980s approached, the FCC had finally decided to take another look at AM Stereo, because it was one way to help AM radio stay competitive with FM.
 There were five different AM Stereo systems being proposed to the FCC, and the FCC struggled with the decision of which one to choose as the single standard for AM Stereo broadcasting.